Kia K5 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Kia K5 are $1,716 a year for full coverage insurance.
-Comprehensive insurance costs on average $356, collision insurance costs $640, and liability is $520.
-A policy with only liability insurance costs around $592 a year, and a high-risk policy costs $3,710 or more.
-Teen drivers pay the most at up to $6,430 a year.
+The average insurance rates for a Kia K5 are $1,716 a year for full coverage insurance.
+Comprehensive insurance costs on average $356 a year, collision costs $640, and liability is estimated at $520.
+Liability-only coverage costs approximately $592 a year, with high-risk coverage costing $3,710 or more.
+Teens cost the most to insure at $6,430 a year or more.

 Average premium for full coverage: $1,716

-Estimates include $500 physical damage deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
-Rates include averaging for all 50 states and for all K5 models.
+These estimates include $500 deductible amounts, minimum liability limits, and includes both medical and uninsured motorist insurance.
+Prices are averaged for all 50 states and K5 trim levels.

-Choosing to live in a large city can make a big difference on insurance rates.
-Rural areas are statistically proven to have lower incidents of physical damage claims than larger metro areas.
-The example below illustrates the difference location can make on car insurance rates.
+Living in a larger city can make a big difference on insurance rates.
+Rural areas are shown to have a lower frequency of physical damage claims than cities with more traffic congestion.

-These rate differences illustrate why everyone should compare rates quotes based on a specific location, instead of making a decision based on price averages.
+The examples above illustrate why it is important to get quotes based on a specific location and risk profile, instead of making a decision based on averaged prices.

 Use the form below to get customized rates for your location.